davebetts/Data-management-scripts/climate_streamflow/StreamSinuosity.md

 This field was labeled 'Length'.

-In this example, the single line segment was divided into reaches of equal lengths using the [Divide Line by Length](http://www.arcgis.com/home/item.html?id=d5d27ee47330434b9a96b91136a0118f) Add-in with ArcGIS 10.3.
+In this example, the single line segment was divided into reaches of equal lengths using the [Divide Line by Length](http://www.arcgis.com/home/item.html?id=d5d27ee47330434b9a96b91136a0118f) Add-in.
+(The Add-in in this example worked with ArcGIS 10.3, in July of 2017)

 > **Divide Line By Length Add-in**
 >